Font Size :

 Graphics

 Don't use graphics on your CV, including infographics.
-Larger firms often use software called applicant tracking systems (ATS) that scan CVs for specific keywords to gauge whether you're qualified for the job.
+Larger firms often use software called tracking systems (ATS) that scan CVs for specific keywords to gauge whether you're qualified for the job.

 ATS software often can't read graphics, so if you've painstakingly created a visual CV, it's possible the ATS will struggle to read your job application.